Alpaca fiber: Production

 Alpacas are shorn once a year in spring.
 After shearing, the fleece is roughly cleaned and sorted according to color.
 The dried wool is then carded; in this process, the loose alpaca fibers are aligned into a strain of Alpaca fleece with a carding machine's help.

 Like sheep, alpacas have thicker awn hairs.
 These long straight hairs located between the undercoat ensure that the fine coat does not become matted.
 Therefore alpacas should not be brushed; this would destroy their undercoat structure.
 The awn hairs are much coarser than the fine undercoat, and can be carded easily, but they can also be sorted out.
-The final result from this sorting process is called baby alpaca.

 After carding, the strains are ready to be spun into yarn with a spinning wheel.
 Finally, the wool should be washed to remove impurities.
 Alpaca wool contains almost no wool grease (lanolin), making it easy to clean.
 The wool is then ready for sale as knitting wool or for further processing.